nowo-tech/SepaPaymentBundle/README.md

             'debtorMandateSignDate' => new \DateTime('2024-01-15'), // Mandate sign date
             'endToEndId' => 'E2E-001',                    // End-to-end ID
             'remittanceInformation' => 'Invoice 12345',  // Remittance info (optional)
-        ],
+            'debtorBic' => 'WESTGB22',                    // Debtor BIC (optional)
+            // You can add any additional custom fields here
+            // They will be stored in additionalData and can be used in applyAdditionalData() ],
         // More transactions...
     ],